Specifying A Filter Bag

 - Extended bottom

 - SPECIAL FINISHES

 GROUNDWIRE – Use to comply with Factory Mutual requirements for static dissipation.
 Groundwire can be found in stainless steel and copper and actually only works in a localized area of the filter.
-For optimal static dissipation look at conductive fiber filter made with Epitropic or Stainless Steel fibers.
+For optimal static dissipation look at conductive scrim or fiber filters made with Stainless Steel.